Dave McNally

 David Arthur McNally (October 31, 1942 – December 1, 2002) was an American professional baseball player.
 He played in Major League Baseball as a left-handed pitcher from 1962 through 1975, most notably as a member of the Baltimore Orioles dynasty that won four American League pennants and two World Series championships between 1966 and 1971.
 A three-time All-Star, McNally won 20 or more games for four consecutive seasons from 1968 through 1971.
-He was one of four 20-game winners for the 1971 Orioles (Pat Dobson, Jim Palmer, and Mike Cuellar were the other three), currently the last team as of 2023 to have four 20-win pitchers on the same roster.
+He was one of four 20-game winners for the 1971 Orioles (Pat Dobson, Jim Palmer, and Mike Cuellar were the other three), the last team as of 2025 to have four 20-win pitchers on the same roster.

 Born in Billings, Montana, McNally was raised by his mother after his father died in the Battle of Okinawa.
 He was signed by the Orioles out of high school in 1960 and made his major league debut two years later, throwing a shutout in his first game in the major leagues.
 From 1963 through 1965, he continued to refine his pitches while securing his grip on a starting spot in the Orioles' rotation.
-In 1966, he made two starts in the World Series, the second of which was a shutout that gave the Orioles a 4–0 victory over the Los Angeles Dodgers.
+He made two starts in the 1966 World Series, the second of which was a shutout that gave the Orioles a 4–0 victory over the Los Angeles Dodgers.
 McNally was bothered by a calcium deposit in his elbow in 1967; the injury limited his playing time in the second half of the season.
 He was named the Comeback Player of the Year in 1968 as he finished second in the American League with 22 wins.